All Questions About PPL Training Costs

-We understand that choosing a flight training is a big decision and that the financial aspect plays an important role in this.
+We understand that choosing a flight training program is a big decision and that the financial aspect plays an important role.
 For this reason, we have created this page where we try to answer all possible questions about the costs of a PPL training.

-If you still have questions after reviewing this page, please do not hesitate to contact us at boarding@eflight.nl, call 055 203 2230 or send a message via Whatsapp.
-Our team is ready to assist you.
-(And have you already downloaded our brochure?)
+If you still have questions after reviewing this page, don't hesitate to contact us via boarding@eflight.nl, call 055 203 2230, or send a message via WhatsApp.
+Our team is ready to help you further.
+(Have you already downloaded our brochure?)

 Our PPL Package

 First of all, we try to communicate the actual costs of our training.
-It is a complex product and there are variables, but we try to keep our pricing simple.
-We do not want you to be faced with surprises or feel uncomfortable about the investment during your training.
+It is a complex product with many variables, but we try to keep our pricing simple.
+We do not want you to be faced with surprises or to feel uncomfortable about the investment during your training.

-Therefore, it may be that you see a (much) lower price for a PPL training at other flight schools.
+It is therefore possible that you will see a (much) lower price for a PPL training at other flight schools.
 That sounds attractive, but it is important to know that not all flight schools are equally transparent about their prices.

-At some flight schools, various costs arise during the training (think of fuel, landing fees, sometimes even instruction), which means you ultimately pay a very different amount than you initially expected.
+At some flight schools, all kinds of costs are added during the training (think of fuel, landing fees, sometimes even instruction), which means that you end up paying a completely different amount than you initially expected.

-You can find out what is and isn't included in this price in the following questions.
+You can find out what is and is not included in this price in the following questions.

-• 37 hours electric, 8 hours single engine piston (of course, CO2 is compensated)
+- 31 hours electric, 14 hours single engine piston (of course the CO2 is compensated)

-• Access to a comprehensive e-learning environment so you can master the nine theory subjects in your own way.
+- Access to an extensive e-learning environment so that you can master the nine theory subjects in your own way.

 There are a number of costs that are variable or that we cannot include in the package.